lomorage/homepage/content/installation.md

 ### macOS

-on macOs, after launch the Lomorage application, you need to set the home directory which is used for storing your photos.
-You can also setup a backup directory which served as redandency backup.
+on macOS, after launch the Lomorage application, you need to set the home directory which is used for storing your photos.
+You can also set up a backup directory which served as redundancy backup.

 <p align="center">
   <img width="50%" src="/img/installation/osx-lomo-agent.png">